Seitenbau/BauPlan-Client/README.md

 ### Prerequisites

-While you can see how the app works just from the frontend, for the app to be useful you also need to get the [backend](https://github.com/user/repo/blob/branch/other_file.md) part up running and configure it accordingly.
+While you can see how the app works just from the frontend, for the app to be useful you also need to get a backend part up running and configure it accordingly.

 ### Installing